UK-Jimbo/manage-it/README.md

     - On the Login page, switch to "Sign Up" (if not default) or just enter a new email/password (SuperTokens default flow might handle both or require explicit sign up call - our custom UI has a toggle).
     - Enter `test@example.com` / `password123`.
     - Click "Sign Up".
-    - You should be redirected to `/dashboard`.
+    - You should be redirected to `/debug`.

 4.  **Session Verification**:

-    - On the Dashboard, you should see "Welcome, test@example.com".
+    - On the Debug page, you should see "Welcome, test@example.com".
     - Refresh the page.
 You should stay logged in.
     - Visit `/account`.
 You should see your User ID and metadata.